Autumn Migration at Spurn Point Nature Reserve

 Rare bird sighting!

-It was my first rare bird, and I knew there were many others at Spurn Point that day who hadn't been as fortunate.
+It was my first "rare" bird, and I knew many others at Spurn that day hadn't been so fortunate.
+The little bird wasn't dramatic or colourful, but as I turned to leave, I found myself smiling.
+Perhaps I was becoming a proper birdwatcher after all.

 Booted Warbler at Spurn Point 2019The rare Booted Warbler in the sunflower patch